mengjuleu/code-server-proxy/README.md

 ## Step 5.
 Open Browser

-Go to `https://<your host name>/path/<path to your project>`.
+Go to `https://<your host name>/path/{path to your project}`.

 For example, `https://mleu.coolman.com/path/opt/go/src/github.com/code-server-proxy`,
-where `https://mleu.coolman.com` is my domain name, `path` is requiired and `/opt/go/src/github.com/code-server-proxy` is the project path.
+where *https://mleu.coolman.com* is my domain name, *path* is requiired and */opt/go/src/github.com/code-server-proxy* is the project path.